 • Lehmann has a star on the Hollywood Walk of Fame, sadly misspelled as Lottie Lehmann!

 • Lehmann gave many of her recordings (including test pressings), artwork, letters and memorabilia to initiate the Lotte Lehmann Collection at UCSB.
 The staff there, now directed by curator David Seubert, continues to catalog, translate, and make Lehmann’s legacy available to the public.
 They present various exhibits of photos of her, as well as her artwork, and plan to have the whole collection cataloged and available on their website.
 In 2010 I donated my Lehmann collection to UCSB, which augments the original archive, but is kept separate.
+In 2021 I augmented an earlier donation to Stanford University that included Lehmann’s art song and aria suggestions in her own handwriting, or typing.
+These had never been published before I included them in Volume IX of my Lotte Lehmann & Her Legacy iBook.
+See below.

 • Another separate, quite complete, collection of Lehmann’s commercial recordings is housed by the Music Department at UCSB.